 - NZP-IMR Ês/Iot according to Annex B.2.8.3 for a corresponding band, if NZP-IMR is configured as dedicated IMR.

 9.8.3 Measurement Reporting Requirements

-The UE shall send L1-SINR reports only for report configurations configured for the active BWP.
+The UE shall send L1-SINR reports only for report configurations configured for the active BWP, unless the UE supports [option B-1-1].